Construction Networking Event in UAE | Technology ConFex

 Hamdan Al Kaitoob, VP - Head of Property & Community Management, Deyaar Developments

-Imran Farooq, CEO, SAMANA Developers
+Imran Farooq, Chief Executive Officer, SAMANA Developers

 11.45